DahamDev/DahamDev/README.md

 communication skills, passionate about staying up to date with emerging technologies.

-Currently helping working as a cloud engineer@AWS.
+Currently working as a cloud engineer@AWS.
 Helping organizations deploying their containerized workload in cloud.
 </p>

 <h3 align="left">Languages and Tools:</h3>